Who We Are

 Approximately 40,000 Canadians are currently living with a spinal cord injury and about 1,000 Canadians acquire a new spinal cord injury or disease each year.
 These individuals not only have to adjust to their new circumstance, but must also be cautious of many secondary complications including: pressure sores, osteoporosis, depression, etc. How can you assist their rehab process to allow for a smooth transition back into the community?
 Are their unique considerations based on sex or gender that should influence service delivery or may augment rehabilitation outcomes and or community participation and wellbeing?

-The Canadian Spinal Cord Injury Rehabilitation Association (CSCI-RA) was incorporated on March 8, 2017 by founders, Dr. B. Catherine Craven, Dr. Milos Popovic and Ms. Heather Dow, to deliver a biennial conference that will drive the mission, vision and goals forward; with purpose.
+The Canadian Spinal Cord Injury Rehabilitation Association (CSCI-RA) was incorporated on March 8, 2017 by founders, Dr. B. Catharine Craven, Dr. Milos Popovic and Ms. Heather Dow, to deliver a biennial conference that will drive the mission, vision and goals forward; with purpose.

-The annual dues form the core of our organization’s financial support and are used to pay for our administration/secretariat, the annual scientific meeting, special edition journal in the JSCM and other educational activities, the CSCI-RA website, and the awards & contests.
+The annual dues form the core of our organization’s financial support and are used to pay for our administration/secretariat, the annual scientific meeting, special edition journal in Topics in Spinal Cord Injury Rehabilitation (TSCIR) and other educational activities, the CSCI-RA website, and the awards & contests.

 There are over 100 members and the list grows daily.

 To enhance the recovery, health and well being of all people living with spinal cord injury/disease (“SCI/D”) through research, education and information for patients, families, care providers, regulated healthcare professionals and the scientific community.